 Hrair Sarkissian’s photographs reflect on personal memories, using subjectivity as a way to navigate stories that official histories are unable to tell.
 Using traditional documentary techniques in large-scale works, he engages the viewer in a profound consideration of what lies behind the surface of the images, thereby re-evaluating larger historical or social narratives.

-Sarkissian’s awards include the Abraaj Group Art Prize, Dubai (2012) and a Steenbergen Stipendium, Nederlands Fotomuseum, Rotterdam (2010).
+His awards include the Abraaj Group Art Prize, Dubai (2012) and a Steenbergen Stipendium, Nederlands Fotomuseum, Rotterdam (2010).

-He holds a Bachelor of Fine Arts in Photography from Gerrit Rietveld Academie, Amsterdam (2010).
+Sarkissian holds a Bachelor of Fine Arts in Photography from Gerrit Rietveld Academie, Amsterdam (2010).
 Born in 1973 in Damascus, he lives and works in London.

 Sharjah Biennial 14: Leaving the Echo Chamber